32 Different Types of Moths in Minnesota

 31. Little White Lichen Moth

 The Little White Lichen Moth (Clemensia albata) is a moth in the family Xyloridae.
 It is found throughout the contiguous United States, southern Canada, and Mexico.
-The adult types of moths in Minnesota are small moths with a wingspan of about 4-5mm.
+Minnesota’s adult types of moths are small moths with a wingspan of about 4-5mm.
 The frontwings are white or off-white, while the hindwings are grayish or brownish with a faint yellowish or orange border.

 The larvae feed on lichens and mosses growing on rocks and tree bark, particularly around coniferous trees such as pines and firs.
 Little White Lichen types of moths in Minnesota have one generation per year, from April until June, with pupation occurring during late summer to early fall.
 The pupae overwinter in leaf litter or underneath pine needles until it is time for them to emerge as adults in the following spring.